-A student or Australian Apprentice is considered to have independent status if s/he is 15 years of age or older and an orphan.
+A student or Australian Apprentice is considered to have independent status if they are 15 years of age or older and an orphan.

-A student or Australian Apprentice is considered to be an orphan where of his/her natural, or, adoptive, or relationship parents are either:
+A student or Australian Apprentice is considered to be an orphan where of their natural, or, adoptive, or relationship parents are either:

-- dead; or - · missing and presumed dead.
+- dead; or - missing and presumed dead.